ummulzehra/pedalAssignmnet/README.md

-To run this application locally type, nodemon app.js
+To run this application locally type in cmd, nodemon app.js